 Lake Van

-Largest lake in Turkey
+Large salt lake in eastern Turkey

 Lake Van ▸ Facts ▸ Comments ▸ News ▸ Videos